Region of Waterloo International Airport: History

-The airport was previously named Waterloo Regional Airport, but it changed its name in March 2004 after Northwest Airlines announced that it would run daily flights to Detroit.
+The airport was previously named Waterloo Regional Airport, but it changed its name in March 2004 after Northwest Airlines announced that it would run daily flights to Detroit, Michigan.

-Construction began on the Kitchener-Waterloo Municipal Airport, also known as Lexington Airport, in 1929 on the Heinrich farm on Lexington Road in Waterloo.
+Construction began on the Kitchener-Waterloo Municipal Airport, also known as Lexington Airport, in 1929, on the Heinrich farm on Lexington Road in Waterloo.
 The towns of Kitchener and Waterloo and the Ontario Equitable Life and Accident Insurance Company acquired the lands to build a land and water airport facility.
 Completed in 1930, the airfield was mainly used for flying instruction.
 The airport had two grass runways (1,800 ft and 2,000 ft) on 83 acres on the southeast side of Lexington Road.

 Gilles Air Service began to operate from the airfield from 1930 to 1932 and was succeeded by Kitchener-Waterloo Flying Club from 1932 to 1951.
-During World War II civilian aviation ceased at the airfield and it was used by the British Commonwealth Air Training Plan.
+During World War II, civilian aviation ceased at the airfield and it was used by the British Commonwealth Air Training Plan.

-At the end of the War, there was a push for a larger and more appropriate place for private and commercial aviation in the area.
-In 1948, the Waterloo-Wellington Airport Commission acquired a larger site in the Breslau, Ontario, area and a new airfield was completed there in 1950.
+At the end of the war, there was a push for a larger and more appropriate place for private and commercial aviation in the area.
+In 1948, the Waterloo-Wellington Airport Commission acquired a larger site in the Breslau, Ontario, area and a new airfield opened there in 1950.

 The original airport was sold in 1951 to A.B.
 Caya and re-developed into a mixed residential and commercial area.
 The entrance to the former airport is now Lexington Park at 291 Lexington Road.

 The new K-W Municipal Airport became a general aviation facility in 1969.
 From 1951 to 1973, the Waterloo-Wellington Flying Club ran the airport and then sold it to Waterloo Region and the City of Guelph.
 It became a publicly owned airport and was renamed Waterloo Regional Airport.
 Today it operates 24 hours, seven days a week.

 The airport's former name, Waterloo Regional Airport, is now used by Waterloo Regional Airport in Waterloo, Iowa.

 In November 2020, Waterloo was the busiest airport in Canada, owing to the continued operation of its flight-training businesses while much of Canadian aviation was shut down by the COVID-19 pandemic in Ontario.